jonhnet/whole-house-audio/README.md

 The hub of the system is the
 [snapcast audio server](https://github.com/badaix/snapcast).
-It provides time-synced audio to client devices from audio input streams arriving on Unix or TCP pipes.
+It provides time-synced audio to client devices from audio input streams arriving on Unix fifos or TCP pipes.

 Music is supplied to snapserver from [mpd](https://github.com/MusicPlayerDaemon/MPD), a music server that